efekarakus/copilot-website-mkdocs/site/content/docs/manifest/backend-service.md

 <div class="separator"></div>

 <a id="type" href="#type" class="field">`type`</a> <span class="type">String</span>
 The architecture type for your service.
-A [Load balanced web service](/docs/concepts/services/#load-balanced-web-service) is an internet-facing service that's behind a load balancer, orchestrated by Amazon ECS on AWS Fargate.
+[Backend services](/docs/concepts/services/#backend-service) is not reachable from the internet, but can be reached with [service discovery](/docs/developing/service-discovery/) from your other services.

 <div class="separator"></div>